-There are significant benefits to increasing efficiencies and freeing up your employees to focus on what they do best, taking care of your patients and during a labor shortage, learning to do more with less should be a key initiative for DSOs.
-However, although these improvements should help save you money and better your bottom line, the savings are indirect and difficult to measure.
+Clearly, there are significant benefits to increasing efficiencies and freeing up your employees to focus on what they do best, taking care of your patients and during a labor shortage, learning to do more with less should be a key initiative for DSOs.
+However, although these improvements should help maintain (or even increase) production levels and better your bottom line, the savings are indirect and often difficult to quantify.
 Hence, they are considered to be what is known as “soft” cost savings.
 To clarify things further, here are just a few examples of both hard and soft cost savings.

 We’ve already established that actual hard cost savings are tangible and immediately impact your financial results.
-Cost avoidance is, as the name hints to, a cost you circumvent through preemptive actions.
+Cost avoidance is, as the name hints at, a cost you circumvent through preemptive actions.
 Cost avoidance measures include negotiating a reduction in or eliminating price increases or eliminating the need for increased labor through streamlined processes.

 For instance, improved inventory control may ensure you avoid stock-outs on critical dental supplies, safeguarding your service levels, and preventing a revenue loss.
 These things are vital to your organization’s health and your potential growth, and their importance is no less significant, perhaps even more so, than the purchase price of supplies.
 It’s essential to understand how the varying types of savings may impact your financial statements, but it’s also equally important to keep the naming conventions in perspective.

 Using a dental inventory management system helps you improve your bottom line, both from a hard and soft cost savings standpoint.
 To learn more about how Method can help your dental practice, contact us today to get a free demo and talk with our dental procurement experts!